CT Logs

 hasSCTs | boolean | Whether certificate entries were found in CT logs |

-count | number | Total certificate entries found |
+count | number | Total certificate entries returned in this page |

-truncated | boolean | Whether results were truncated (more entries may exist beyond the limit) |
+truncated | boolean | Whether results were truncated — more entries exist beyond the current page.
+See pagination.next_offset. |

 source | string | Data source (crt.sh aggregator) |